lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 ## Setting Limits

-The default limit of 40 AP in FS3 Core is designed around these factors:
+The default limit of 45 AP in FS3 Core is designed around these factors:

 * 8 AP to raise a few attributes to above-average levels.
-* 6 AP to get the 3 "everybody has them" abilities (Athletics, Composure, Alertness) to at least rookie level.
+* 6 AP to get the 3 "everybody has them" abilities (Athletics, Composure, Alertness) to at least amateur level.
+* 5 AP to cover the 'basic training' military skills that everyone has.
-* 8 AP to get 2 profession-specific action skills to veteran level.
-For example, a marine would have Firearms and Melee.
-A pilot would have Piloting and Gunnery.
+* 8 AP to get two profession-specific action skills to professional levels.
 * 18 AP to spread around other things to make you cool.

 If you have substantially more "everybody has them" abilities or more than two profession-specific skills, you should consider raising the bar accordingly.